 To get the most out of your new graphics card you’re going to need one of the best gaming monitors around.

 That's a moot point now, with the nightmare of cryptocurrency miners grabbing all available GPUs.
-Both Vega cards are now almost as rare as a reasoned Twitter debate, making prices artificially inflated most especially in the US.
-Pricing aside though, how does the second-tier Vega stack up?
+Both Vega cards are now almost as rare as a reasoned Twitter debate, making prices still artificially inflated at $529 (£463) even after the crypto market has calmed down a touch.